Daniel P Carver

 Personal Project: Disc Golf Mapping

-I have developed an automated methodology that takes a lidar point cloud and gps data and produces an accurate representation disc golf course as a map.
-The lidar processing is down within the arcpy module and GPS points are field collected.
-This was done to fill a gap a community I actively participate in.
+I have developed an automated methodology that takes a lidar point cloud and GPS data and produces an accurate representation disc golf course as a map.
+The lidar processing is down within the arcpy module, and GPS points are field collected.

 Relevant Course Work